geier/pycarddav/doc/usage.rst

         set query_command="/home/username/bin/pc_query -m '%s'"

 The current version features experimental write support.
-If you want to test this, first make sure **you have a backup of your data** (but please don *NOT* rely on *pc_query --backup* for this just yet), then you can put the line::
+If you want to test this, first make sure **you have a backup of your data** (but please do *NOT* rely on *pc_query --backup* for this just yet), then you can put the line::

         write_support = YesPleaseIDoHaveABackupOfMyData

-in your config file (in the default section).
+in your config file (needs to be put into each *Account* section you want to enable write support for).

 You can also import, delete or backup single cards (backup also works for the whole collection, but please don't rely on it just yet).
 See *pc_query --help*